 Orillia Museum of Art & History

 Recognized by its historic, eye-catching clock tower, the Orillia Museum of Art and History sits on the cornerstone of the district.
 First erected in 1894, the designated heritage site is a fitting location to celebrate the stories of Orillia’s cultural life and early beginnings.
 The museum is organized with both history and art exhibits showcased evenly throughout the year, along with all-ages workshops, youth camps, and special events open to the public.
-For a special night out on the town, visit the museum every last Thursday of the month during their free Music & Mocktails event to explore current exhibits and sip on some curated mocktails while watching some live music.

 The Orillia Opera House

 A cultural tour of the downtown isn’t complete without a visit to the city’s historic professional performing arts venue; The Orillia Opera House.
 For over 100 years the Opera House has brought world-class talents from all mediums to perform in its nearly 700-seat theatre.
 Well-known for its resounding acoustics and historical charm, the affectionately named Lightfoot Auditorium has featured iconic artists such as The Marx Brothers, Blue Rodeo, and of course, Gordon Lightfoot himself.
 If you’re looking for entertainment, this is where you’ll find it.
-You can view the Opera House’s full extensive show listing on their website at orilliaoperahouse.ca.

 Learn more about Orillia’s vibrant cultural life by visiting the city’s Arts, Culture, & History page of our website.